Advice

 • A valid driver’s license for verification

-RELATED7 Ways to Protect Yourself When Selling a Car Privately
+MORE: 7 Ways to Protect Yourself When Selling a Car Privately

-6. Check Out Dealer Inventory
+8. Check Dealer Inventory

-RELATEDIs Now the Time To Buy, Sell, or Trade-In a Car?
+RELATED: Is Now the Time To Buy, Sell, or Trade-In a Car?

-9. Are You Selling a Specialty or Classic Car?
+9. Specialty or Classic Car?

 PRO TIP: Use our sister site Autotrader’s Classic Cars marketplace to list your vehicle.

-RELATED: How to Sell a Car Without a Title
+MORE: How to Sell a Car Without a Title

 Common Pitfalls to Avoid When Selling a Car